electron/rfcs/text/0027-mac-versioned-bundle-layout.md

 <!-- Why should we do this?
 What use cases does it support?
 What is the expected outcome? -->

-In enterprise application deployments, it's possible for update scripts or installers to overwrite the contents of an already running application.
+In enterprise application deployments, it's possible for update scripts or installers to overwrite the contents of a running application.
 In such cases, an attempt to spawn Electron's child process helpers may result in a catastrophic action which crashes the application due to ABI incompatibilities.